Obi: Anti-Ihedioha protest erupts in Abia

 They said it was too shameful that a former Governor and a high profile Igbo politician who had hitherto been held in high esteem could easily speak against the interest of his fellow Igbo because of selfish gains.

-Speaking during the protest, Abia State Coordinator of CPI, Madam Matilda Anyamele, said that Ihedioha had lost the goodwill of Nigerian youths who had all along thought he was for the masses.
+Speaking during the protest, Abia State Coordinator of CPO, Madam Matilda Anyamele, said that Ihedioha had lost the goodwill of Nigerian youths who had all along thought he was for the masses.

-She said that the anti-Obi comment had revealed his true identify as self-centred politician who could easily sacrifice the interest of his people for a pot of portage.
+She said that the anti-Obi comment had revealed his true identify as self-centred politician who could easily sacrifice the interest of his people for a pot of porridge.

 “His comments are products of selfishness; sabotage of his own people; and a confirmation of his love for stomach infrastructure”, she said.